skmin-lab/unixmd/docs/source/objects/qm/prog_molpro.rst

 - **mcscf_max_iter** *(integer)* - Default: *20*

-  This argument determines the maximum number of the SA-CASSCF interations.
+  This argument determines the maximum number of the (SA-)CASSCF interations.

 \

 - **mcscf_en_tol** *(integer)* - Default: *1E-8*

-  This argument determines the convergence threshold for the SA-CASSCF energy.
+  This argument determines the convergence threshold for the (SA-)CASSCF energy.

 \

 - **mcscf_grad_tol** *(integer)* - Default: *1E-6*

-  This argument determines the convergence threshold for the SA-CASSCF gradient.
+  This argument determines the convergence threshold for the (SA-)CASSCF gradient.

 \

 - **mcscf_step_tol** *(integer)* - Default: *1E-2*

-  This argument determines the convergence threshold for SA-CASSCF step length.
+  This argument determines the convergence threshold for (SA-)CASSCF step length.

 \

 - **active_elec** *(integer)* - Default: *2*

-  This argument determines the number of electrons to be included in the active space of the SA-CASSCF calculations.
+  This argument determines the number of electrons to be included in the active space of the (SA-)CASSCF calculations.

 \

 - **active_orb** *(integer)* - Default: *2*

-  This argument determines the number of orbitals to be included in the active space of the SA-CASSCF calculations.
+  This argument determines the number of orbitals to be included in the active space of the (SA-)CASSCF calculations.

 \

 - **cpscf_grad_tol** *(double)*  - Default: *1E-7*

-  This argument determines the convergence threshold for the accuracy of the CP-MCSCF equations for the analytical gradients and NACVs of the SA-CASSCF states.
+  This argument determines the convergence threshold for the accuracy of the CP-MCSCF equations for the analytical gradients and NACVs of the (SA-)CASSCF states.

 \

 - **qm_path** *(string)* - Default: *'./'*

-  This argument determines a path to be searched by  PyUNIxMD for the Molpro executable file, 'molpro' for the SA-CASSCF calculations.
+  This argument determines a path to be searched by  PyUNIxMD for the Molpro executable file, 'molpro' for the (SA-)CASSCF calculations.

 \